-- 7. Click on close, the polycurve will be automatically loaded on the model. - 8.
+- 7. Click on close, the polycurve will be automatically inserted into the model. - 8.
 Click on the created polycurve and select the Extrude object and set the z value to -10 m. - 9.
-Right-click the created surface, and select Create positive interface to create a positive interface for the suction pile.
-Similarly Create a negative interface for the surface. - 10.
+Right-click the created surface, and select create positive interface to create an interface on the inside of the the suction pile.
+Similarly create a negative interface for the outside of the suction pile. - 10.
 Right-click the polycurve and select Close from the appearing menu.
 Further, right click the closed polycurve and select Create > Create surface.
 This creates the top surface of the suction pile. - 11.
-Right-click the top surface and Create a negative interface. - 12.
+Right-click the top surface and create a negative interface. - 12.
 In the Model explorer select each Interface.
 Once the interfaces are selected, in the Selection Explorer inside the Material mode select Custom from in the displayed dropdown menu (see Figure 44 (on page 66)). - 13.
 For the Material option from the dropdown menu select Interface.